‘We got a ticket’: Football fans from Saudi, UAE gear up to head to Qatar World Cup

 With less than a month to go before fans descend on the region, with many planning to use neighboring countries to Qatar – including the UAE – as a base to travel to and from tournaments, fan zones, featuring big screens, restaurants and entertainment will offer supporters without a ticket the chance to watch a slice of the action in the emirate.

-Football fever will be upfront and center at the newly-announced Football Park at Dubai International Financial Centre (DIFC).
+Football fever will be upfront and center at the newly-announced Football Park at Dubai International Financial Center (DIFC).

 The Football Park will open on the podium level of Gate Avenue and will host Michelin-starred restaurants, butler service and a concierge for fans wanting to experience the world’s greatest football tournament in style.